kaizoku-ouu/lingua-leviosa/README.md

 - `pytest`: A Python library used to perform simple unit-tests on the written python files.
 You can install it using the following command:

         pip install pytest

+- `httpcore`: The HTTP Core package provides a minimal low-level HTTP client, which does one thing only.
+Sending HTTP requests.
+You can install it using the following command:

+        pip install httpcore

 -> ___text formating modules used:___
 - `pyfiglet`: A Python library used to convert text to ASCII art.
 You can install it using the following command: